The Bankrate promise

 Types of apprenticeships

-There are many different types of apprenticeships from which you can choose.
-Some of the more common types that you might associate with this path are electrician, plumber and tattoo apprenticeships.
-But there are many others that you may come across, including:
+There are many types of apprenticeships.
+Some of the more common types are electrician, plumber and tattoo apprenticeships.
+Others include:

 - Construction worker.

 - Elevator installer or repair technician.

 - Veterinary technician.